Mt. Juliet High School hires new softball coach

 Knepp attended Kossuth High School in Mississippi, where she was a three-time all-county player and all-division athlete.

-Upon graduation, Knepp went on to Northeast Mississippi Community College, where she continued to play.
-During her time at the school, Knepp received third team MACJC Honors as a freshman and first team conference honors her sophomore year.
+Upon graduation, she went on to Northeast Mississippi Community College, where she received third-team MACJC honors as a freshman and first-team conference honors her sophomore year.
 During the 2011-2012 season, Knepp helped lead the team to a runner-up finish.

 In 2013, Knepp went on to pursue her degree at the University of North Alabama, where she helped lead the team to a 40-20 record and an appearance in the NCAA South Regional.

-In her senior year of college, Knepp transferred to Blue Mountain College, where she continued to play while pursuing her degree in math education and was named an “All-American Scholar” athlete all four years of college.
+Knepp transferred to Blue Mountain College for her senior season while pursuing her degree in math education.
+She was named an “All-American Scholar” athlete all four years of college.

 Upon graduation, Knepp served as the assistant coach for Booneville High School.
 She and her staff lead the Lady Blue Devils to a 25-6 record, advancing into the third round of the playoffs.